cyber-samuel/NSA-CBC-2022-write-up/taskB2/README.md

 However, note that the `index` file has it's own binary format, so I used a tool call `gin` to parse it.
 Also, the `index` file is pretty long so I omitted some information:

 ```
-samv in ~/hacking/codebreaker-2022/taskB2/.git on main  cat HEAD
+domlord in ~/hacking/codebreaker-2022/taskB2/.git on main  cat HEAD
 ref: refs/heads/main
-samv in ~/hacking/codebreaker-2022/taskB2/.git on main  cat config
+domlord in ~/hacking/codebreaker-2022/taskB2/.git on main  cat config
 [core]
 	repositoryformatversion = 0
 	filemode = true
 	bare = false
 	logallrefupdates = true
-samv in ~/hacking/codebreaker-2022/taskB2/.git on main  gin ./index
+domlord in ~/hacking/codebreaker-2022/taskB2/.git on main  gin ./index
 [header]
   signature = DIRC
   version = 2